CodeMC/Documentation/docs/jenkins/deploy.md

         }
         ```

-After you finished those steps will you only need to push these changes to your repo and trigger a build on CodeMC.
+Once finished can you now push the changes to your repository and trigger a build on CodeMC to get your project published to the repository.
-See the [GitHub Interation](../github-integration) on how to do this.
+See the [GitHub Interation](../github-integration) page on how to do this automatically.